knife-zero/knife-zero.github.io/30_subcommands.md

     - Replace current run list with specified items for a single run.
     - It skips save node.json on local
 - `--sudo/--no-sudo`
+- `--client-version [latest|VERSION]`
+    - Up or downgrade omnibus chef-client before converge.
+    - This option uses ruby which is included by omnibus-chef on node.

 ### Examples